 Economy tracker: UnemploymentContinue reading the main story Latest news:

-The number of people out of work fell by 48,000 to 2.47 million in the three months to September, according to the Office for National Statistics.
+The number of people out of work fell by 121,000 to 2.12 million over the period, the Office for National Statistics (ONS) said.,

-The claimant count - the number of people claiming Jobseeker's Allowance - fell by 41,700 to 1.31 million in October.Understanding unemployment:
+The number of people claiming Jobseeker's Allowance in June fell by 36,300 to 1.04 million, the ONS said.Understanding unemployment:

 - A person is classed as unemployed if not only out of work, but also actively looking for work and available to start work within a fortnight

 - Unemployment figures are based on a survey carried out by the Office for National Statistics.
 They show the average number of people unemployed over a three-month period

 - A new survey is done every month, but comparisons are made between separate three-month periods, not overlapping ones. e.g. April-June v Jan-March, not April-June v March-May

 - The ONS also publishes the claimant count which shows the number of people receiving Jobseeker's Allowance (JSA) in a particular month.
 That figure comes from information supplied by the Department for Work and Pensions

 - The unemployment figure is higher than the claimant count as many jobseekers do not or cannot claim JSA